Antosha2022/PHP-Backend/README.md

 - all links created by a specific user are displayed for him on the main page
 - each link can be deleted
 - redirection to another website when clicking on a shortened link

+#### the PhpMailer library is not loaded into this repository
+to add the library to the project, just
+- do the composer command `composer require phpmailer/phpmailer`
+- or download from the official site https://github.com/PHPMailer/PHPMailer the stable version as a zip archive and unzip it in the root of the project

+Also, when setting up, you need to update the path to the file require '/PHPMailerAutoload.php' in the feedback model.